davidfiacan/portfoliodashboard/README.md

 - run the script from the command line using `python prep.py` from within the project's folder.
 You may need to set the current working directory to the project's folder using `cd C:\tradingdashboard`
 ### 5) Run the dashboard
 - launch the dashboard from within the project's folder using using `streamlit run MAIN.py`.
 You may need to set the current working directory to the project's folder using `cd C:\tradingdashboard` if not done already

-## Skills demonstrated / technologies used in this project
-text
-text
-text
-text